randybias/cloudscaling.com/blog/cloud-computing/_posts/2011-10-13-what-is-amazons-secret-for-success-and-why-is-ec2-a-runaway-train.markdown

-<blockquote>Bad Amazon, don't you understand that what developers really want in a public cloud is exactly what they have in their own datacenters today?</blockquote>
+Bad Amazon, don't you understand that what developers really want in a public cloud is exactly what they have in their own datacenters today?